 Use of Triage Tarps

-Triage skills are a great tool in the event of a mass casualty such as an earthquake, shooting, plane or rail accidents.
+Triage skills are a great asset in the event of a mass casualty such as an earthquake, shooting, plane or rail accidents.
 In the field following a disaster, injuries and the number of patients may appear overwhelming.
-Triage skills along with Triage Tarps will enable you to quickly sort and prioritize the victims.
-You will be evaluating how the injuries impact the victims condition.
+Triage skills along with Triage Tags and Triage Tarps will enable you to quickly sort and prioritize the victims.
+You will be evaluating how the injuries impact the victims conditions.
 There are only 3 conditions to evaluate in Triage.
-You will asses their Breathing, Bleeding and Shock.
+You will assess their Breathing, Bleeding and Shock.
 This makes Triage simple and rapid so you can help the maximum number of victims quickly.
 Don’t forget to use Triage Tags.
 This is another tool that only makes your job easier and more efficient and professional.

 When setting up your Triage area remember to leave 15 yards between your Immediate and Delayed triage tarps for organization and room to work.
 It is a good idea to place all your disaster first aid supplies in between the immediate and delayed and minor triage tarps to create a natural barrier and easy access by both first aid teams to the medical supplies.